Paid Annual Leave Per Country

 Malaysia

-In Malaysia, you get eight days of paid leave if you’ve been with the company for two years.
-If you’ve been with the same employer for two to five years, you get 12 days of paid leave per year.
-If you stay at the same company for five or more years, you get 16 days of paid leave.
+In Malaysia, you get 8 days of paid leave if you’ve been with the company between 0 - 2 years.
+If you’ve been with the same employer for 2 to 5 years, you get 12 days of paid leave per year.
+If you stay at the same company for 5+ years, you get 16 days of paid leave.

 Learn more about the statutory employment regulations in Malaysia.